ALT-F4-LLC/kickstart.nix/README.md

 #### Go (module)

-To be used with modern Go applications created with `go.mod` system.
-To build legacy Go applications use the `go-pkg` template.
+Used with modern Go applications using `go.mod` system.
+To build legacy Go apps, use the `go-pkg` template.

 > [!IMPORTANT]
 > Be sure to update `go.mod` with proper repository after running `init` command.